 While this research needs to be expanded to other cave and non-cave regions of the US for further validation, it is a beginning for laying the foundation for cave wilderness.
+Such knowledge will aid in answering the question "What is cave wilderness?"
 There is also a need to understand the public's knowledge of and perceptions regarding caves and caving activities, including exploration.